 On November 3, 2014, the university officially changed its campus and legal address.
 The Industrial Institute in Pokrovsk, as an affiliated branch of DonNTU, became the base of the university.
-Two thirds of the students and a third of the teaching staff moved to Pokrovsk in 2014.
+Two-thirds of the students and one-third of the teaching staff moved to Pokrovsk in 2014.
 The majority of students who moved were master’s students and undergraduates in their third and fourth years.

 They were pulled by a range of factors:

 The possibility to continue working and studying at a State Higher Educational Institution under the jurisdiction of Ukraine, as all state institutions ceased operating on the non-government-controlled territories;

 Patriotic feelings, and unwillingness to collaborate with self-proclaimed authorities;

 The possibility of obtaining higher education in accordance with European standards;